MarkFuljhari/AkelliBot/README.md

 ### About

 Akelli bot is very intelligent bot made by Akelli Company that is owned by Mark Fuljhari.
-Found in 2019 Akelli Company is a very young and new discord bot company.
+Founded in 2019 Akelli Company is a very young and new discord bot company.
 We are inspired by inovation and together we achieved many things and many more of them are yet still to come.
 Persistent perfection is what we are after.
 Our Moto: Never Give Up Cuz We Are Stronger Together !